-The student manages basic terms of marketing and understands the marketing function in the business model.
+Manage basic marketing terms and understand the functioning of the marketing function in the business context.

-Understands the strategic dimension of marketing and assesses the impact of these decisions in the long term.
+Understand the strategic dimension of Marketing and assess the impact of these decisions in the long term.

-Analyzes the Marketing environment by identifying the aspects that affect the company.
+Analyze the Marketing environment by identifying the aspects that affect the company.

-The student is able to plan a research project, carry it out and draw useful conclusions.
+He is able to propose a research project, carry it out and draw useful conclusions.

-Prepares and presents a project effectively.
+Effectively prepare and present a project.